videoai/papillon-swig/README.md

 ./ExampleCoreImage.exe
 ```

 ### Ruby

-This is still experimental and you will need to turn this on in the main _CMakeList.txt_ file.
+This is still very experimental and you will need to turn this on in the main _CMakeList.txt_ file.

 ```
 export RUBYLIB=/home/xxx/_install/lib